An implementation of neural simulation-based inference for parameter estimation in ATLAS: Example use case: off-shell Higgs boson production

 \subsection{Network architecture and training}

 The classifiers trained in this demonstration are all feed-forward dense networks and comprise five hidden layers with $1\,000$ nodes each, and a swish activation~\cite{DBLP:journals/corr/abs-1710-05941}, followed by an output layer with a single node and a sigmoid activation.
 The events were split into training and test sets using the $k$-fold method with $k=10$~\cite{3327fbe9-39c0-3916-9425-5d6fb128f17c}, and a bootstrapped sample was generated from the training set to train each network in an ensemble.
 A weighted binary cross-entropy loss function that accounts for event weights is used to train the networks with the Nadam optimizer~\cite{9727247} in TensorFlow~\cite{tensorflow_developers_2022_6519082}.
 The training required large-scale graphics processing unit (GPU) infrastructure~\cite{Megino:2024htf}, consisting of several hundred Nvidia T4 and Nvidia A100 GPUs.
 The final networks used in this paper, with 500 networks used in an ensemble, required approximately $4\,000$ GPU hours to train.
+The training of the ML model for the NSBI analysis can be parallelized since independent NNs are used per process and per source of systematic uncertainty~\cite{refId0}.
+An example of hyperparameter optimization and training strategy used for a full NSBI analysis is provided in \Refn{\cite{physicsCompanionPaper}}.